 Conquering Complexity

 You might think that the autonomous solution remains a far-flung vision of the future.
-But it’s actually much closer than you might think.
-Today, autonomous systems in the workplace cover a broad spectrum of applications from remote operation of equipment to predicting imminent consumer purchases, achieving 20 times greater return than ever before.
+But it’s much closer than you might think.
+Today, autonomous systems in the workplace cover a broad spectrum of applications from remote operation of equipment to predicting imminent consumer purchases, achieving 20 times greater returns than ever before.

-Because petfood is a heavily subscribed retail sector, marketing and promotions are cut-throat.
+Because pet food is a heavily subscribed retail sector, marketing and promotions are cut-throat.
 Not only was it essential to have something that competes heavily against such strong competition, but more significantly, needed to be ahead of the game.

-From email automation to email autonomy
+From mere automation to complete email autonomy

 There are a couple of different aspects to automated deployments, which like any novel technology, span a broad continuum of capabilities.

 Perhaps the most common application of automation that we see is utilising automated backups of their data and snapshotting their servers to ensure recovery in the event of a disaster or disruption.
-Increasingly, these types of capabilities have become relatively common deployments will include some underlying level of automation.
+Increasingly, these types of capabilities have become relatively common deployments that will include some underlying level of automation.
 It is often triggered rather than automatic anyway, semantics making the distinction.
 Beware those, that gaslight you about their solution being automatic.

 Autonomous means zero human touch